Is Durban Safe? 6 Areas to Avoid in This South African City

 Top 5 Durban Beaches

 Durban’s beaches rest along a part of golden sand known as the Golden Mile.
-Endowed with warm water, strong waves as well as apparently limitless extends of sandy beaches, you’ll soon realize why Durban (eThekwini) is everyone’s favorite beachfront playground.
+Endowed with warm water, robust waves, and limitless expanses of sandy beaches, you’ll soon realize why Durban (eThekwini) is everyone’s favorite beachfront playground.

-Durban’s beaches provide public amenities, protecting shark nets, beacons to point out safe swimming, as well as lifeguards available for the whole day.
+Durban’s beaches provide public amenities, protecting shark nets, beacons to point out safe swimming, and lifeguards available for the whole day.

 Below is the list of Durban’s 5 most famous beaches: